 Sound design is a specialized and highly technical craft but it can also be a highly creative field when presented with certain challenges.
 When sound designing a realistic film, the sound designer’s goals may be to replicate the way our world truly sounds.
 But what about when the world of a film is different from our own?
-How do you create sound design for something that does exist in real life, and thus, has no recognizable sound to use as a basis?
+How do you create sound design for something that does NOT exist in real life, and thus, has no recognizable sound to use as a basis?

 This is where the creativity comes in.
 Thousands of audio libraries full of SFX can be dragged and dropped into an editor’s timeline but oftentimes it can better or necessary to design sounds from scratch.